-Enjoy this easy homemade chile verde sauce on everything from steak, tacos, burritos or enchiladas.
-Simple with ingredients This Hatch Green Chile Sauce adds the perfect Southwestern flair for any main dish you can throw its way.
+Enjoy this easy homemade Hatch green chile sauce on everything from steak, tacos, burritos or enchiladas.
+Simple with ingredients This New Mexico sauce adds the perfect Southwestern flair for any main dish you can throw its way.
 With just a few ingredients and about 15 minutes of your time, you’re on your way to fiesta time.

 About This Recipe and Why It Works